Using Cloud 66 Toolbelt

-Before using the toolbelt, you need to link it to your Cloud 66 account.
-You can do this by issuing one of the available commands, which will return a URL that you need to copy and paste into your browser.
+Before using Toolbelt, you need to link it to your Cloud 66 account.
+You can do this by issuing one of the available commands, for example:

-The authorization information is stored in the ~/.cloud66/cx.json file.
+The authorization information is stored on your computer in the ~/.cloud66/cx.json file.
 Removing this file will remove the authorization code from your client.

-To deauthorize the toolbelt, login to your Cloud 66 account and click on the Revoke access button under your Account page.
+To deauthorize Toolbelt, login to your Cloud 66 account and click on the Revoke access button under your Account page.

 cx helplists available commands